-If you have a second interview coming up, congratulations, you’re moving onto the next phase of the interview process!
+If you have a second interview coming up, congratulations, you’re moving on to the next phase of the interview process!
 You made a great impression in your first interview, so the company would like to get a little more in-depth.
 They want to ensure you’re a great fit for the organization and the position.
 Whether it’s a farm or agribusiness, here is what you might expect, plus some tips to help you stand out for this interview.

 What to Expect

 The second interview will be a more in-depth discussion about your skills, experience, and your personality.
-Most likely there will be other people interview.
+Most likely there will be other people interviewing.
 This gives you a chance to meet others in the organization that might also be involved in the hiring process.
 It could be your potential supervisor or maybe the head of the company.
 You may even get a chance to meet some of your potential coworkers.

 Potential Questions To Answer